loreneboulvaisabbas/Git_class/README.md

 Not the Best One, but a good start.

 !
 There is a need to check other recipes.

 !
-You need to check for specialized stores to buy REAL Paprika from Hungary
+You need to check for specialized stores to buy REAL Paprika from Hungary.

 --------